 - Participate in programs to learn and practice home repair, maintenance, budgeting, and other life skills.

 Application period is closed.
-Please check back in the fall 2020 for dates of next open application period.
+Please check back in the fall of 2020 for dates of next open application period.

 WCHFH complies with the Equal Housing Opportunity Act.
 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the nation.
 We encourage and support an affirmative advertising and marketing program in which there are no barriers to obtaining housing because of race, color, religion, sex, handicap, familial status, or national origin.